Codecademy/docs/content/pandas/concepts/dataframe/terms/groupby/groupby.md

 - `as_index`: Boolean value. `True` returns group labels as index in aggregated output, `False` returns labels as DataFrame columns.
 Default value is `True`.
 - `sort`: Boolean value. `True` sorts the group keys.
 Default value is `True`.
 - `group_keys`: Boolean value.
 Add group keys to index when calling apply.
 Default value is `True`.
-- `observed`: Boolean value: If `True` only show observed values for categorical groupers, otherwise show all values.
+- `observed`: Boolean value.
+If `True`, only show observed values for categorical groupers, otherwise show all values.
 Default value is `False`.
 - `dropna`: Boolean value: If `True` drop groups whose keys contain `NA` values.
 If `False`, `NA` will be used as key for those groups.
 Default value is `True`.

 ## Example